ppwfx/pprofrec/README.md

-Provides a single pane of glass across all runtime metrics by recording `pprof` lookups, `runtime.MemStats` and `gopsutil` metrics to help understand the runtime behavior of an application.
+Provides a single pane of glass across all runtime metrics by recording `pprof` lookups, `runtime.MemStats` and `gopsutil` metrics to help understand the runtime behavior of an application

 ## Demo

-Scroll on the x-axis to see more features, and on y-axis to see more data points
+Scroll on the x-axis to see more features, and on the y-axis to see more data points

 ![screenshot](docs/screenshot.png)